toxinu/sublimall-server/README.rst

 Tests
 ~~~~~

-Terrance server is tested at ~100% coverage.
+Sublimall server is tested at ~100% coverage.

 ::